-SWITRS: Accidents After Daylight Saving Time
+SWITRS: Car Crashes After Daylight Saving Time

 The daylight saving time (DST) change is awful—we get less sleep and it might not even save energy as was intended!
-Worse, studies by Varughese & Allen and Smith have shown that the time change increases the number of automobile accidents!
+Worse, studies by Varughese & Allen and Smith have shown that the time change increases the number of automobile crashes!
 Let’s look for a similar trend in the SWITRS data that I’ve collected.

 The Jupyter notebook used to perform this analysis can be found here (rendered on Github).